Call Today! Free Immediate Response (818) 781-1570

 • Entrapment – You were induced to commit a crime you would otherwise not have committed.

-Charges of arranging a meeting with a minor for lewd purposes are very common after being caught in an internet sting from undercover police officers.
-In many cases, these officers who pretend to be minor become aggressive with their flirting and often suggest a meeting.
+Charges of arranging a meeting with a minor for lewd purposes are very common after being caught in an internet sting by undercover police officers.
+In many cases, these officers who pretend to be minors become aggressive with their flirting and often suggest a meeting.

-In these type situations, a skilled criminal lawyer could make a successful argument of entrapment.
+In these types of situations, a skilled criminal lawyer could make a successful argument for entrapment.

 If you are facing allegations you arranged a meeting with a minor for lewd purposes, call a Los Angeles criminal defense attorney at Eisner Gorin LLP immediately at 877-781-1570.